danielelozzi/SPEED/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the `LICENSE` file for details.
-(Note: You'll need to create a `LICENSE` file if you don't have one).

 ## 📞 Contact